juanpc2018/Akai-S1000-Project/Screen/readme.md

 Sony CXK5816PN-12L Memory.</br>

 There are 3 options: </br>
-A) replace the backlight of the original screen, its a slide card </br>
+A) replace the backlight of the original screen, its a slide-in card </br>
 with a cellphone backlight, and cut to proper size. </br>

 B) replace the whole screen with a New compatible LM200 LED or OLED. </br>